ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

 * Open up the script by double clicking on it.
     * By default this happens via our in-built editor.
     * You can also configure scripts to open in an external editor by default by going to `Edit -> Preferences -> External Script Editor`.
-        * We offer [editor integrations](../../extensions.md) for Atom, VS Code, and ZeroBrane that add autocomplete for the CORE API support!
+        * We offer [editor integrations](../../extensions.md) for Atom and Visual Studio VS Code that add autocomplete for the CORE API support!

 ### Writing the Script